-The current approach for ASFV genotyping is based on the analysis of three independent regions located at the conserved central area of the ASFV genome comprising; i) partially sequence of the C-terminal end of the gene B646L encoding the major protein p72 (Bastos et al., 2003) which allow us to classify the ASFV in 22 major genotypes, ii) to sequence the full E183L-gene encoding the p54 protein (Gallardo et al., 2009) as a valuable additional genotyping method for molecular epidemiological studies of p72 genotype I viruses, particularly in West Africa where this genotype predominates, and iii) the sequencing of the central variable region within B602L-gene (CVR) characterized by the presence of amino acid tandem repeats.
+The current approach for ASFV genotyping is based on the analysis of four independent regions located at the conserved central area of the ASFV genome comprising; i) the C- terminal end of VP72 coding protein gene, which differentiates up to 24 distinct genotypes (Boshoff et al., 2007; Achenbach JE et al., 2016; Quembo et al., 2017), ii) the intergenic region located between the I73R and I329L genes and characterized by the presence of tandem repeat sequences (TRS) which allow to differentiate among genotype II ASFV strains circulating in Eastern Europe (Gallardo et al., 2014), iii) the central variable region (CVR) within the B602L-gene (Gallardo et al., 2011) characterized by the presence of amino acid repeat sequences and the iv) the full E183L-gene encoding the p54 protein (Gallardo et al., 2009) as a valuable additional genotyping method for molecular epidemiological studies of p72 genotype I viruses, particularly in West Africa where this genotype predominates.

 The CVR remains the genome target of choice when attempting to determine the origin and map the spread of closely related virus.